Is Hardwood Floor Expansion Gap Really Necessary?

-This promotional video for bamboo floors provides good visualization and strategy for using expansion gaps.
+This promotional video for bamboo wood floors provides good visualization and strategy for using expansion gaps.

 For most rooms, add an expansion gap around the perimeter of 10mm to 15mm or 3/8 in. to 1/2 in.
 Use spacers around the wall cut to the desired width.

-Homeowners and DIYers ask, “Will the expansion gap make my floor look unattractive?”
-The gap will preserve the floor’s integrity and its beauty by allowing it to move freely.
+Homeowners and DIYers ask, “Will the expansion gap make my hardwood floor look unattractive?”
+The gap will preserve the hardwood floor’s integrity and its beauty by allowing it to move freely.

 No one should ever see an expansion gap after installing the baseboard molding.
 The baseboard or skirting will cover any gaps between the floor and the wall for a tight finished look.
 Other gap-covering accessories include beading or shoe molding, T-moldings, vent covers, and pipe covers.

 Baseboard moldings hide the expansion gap and protect the wall from getting kicked with feet, scratched with toys, or bumped with the vacuum cleaner.

 Solid hardwood floor expands more than an engineered wood floor.
 However, when either wood floor is a floating floor, they expand across the entire room as one unit.
 A floating hardwood floor must move freely over the subfloor.
 When installing any molding or skirting, never attach it to the wood floor.
 Nail or glue it to the wall so that the floor is free to slide underneath it.